The American Foundation for the Blind

 Roles

 The AFB is conducting the VDRDC’s comprehensive reviews of prior literature in the area of Internet-based video description.
 This “systematic review and synthesis of existing research on technology that provides accessibility to educational program content is delivered via the Internet or through other technological devices for children who are blind or visually impaired.”
-The review will be co-authored by Jaclyn Packer, Ph.D., a widely respected researcher in the area of video description and accessibility.

 Key Personnel